Central Valley Spine

 Massive infrastructure projects create a catch-22.
 Getting them over the finish line depends on building long-term political will.
 But it’s difficult to build will unless there are tangible benefits to taxpayers.
 And there are usually few benefits until the project is complete.

 That isn’t the case in California.
-Ongoing upgrades to an Amtrak line between the first two high-speed segments—that is, between Merced and Gilroy—will slash travel times and deliver benefits long before the full high-speed line is complete.
+Ongoing upgrades to connecting Amtrak and commuter lines will slash travel times and deliver benefits long before the full high-speed line is complete.

-Connecting Merced to Gilroy with high-speed rail is a monumental engineering feat.
-Since it will require tunneling through the mountains of the California Coast Range, it will take much longer than building the first two segments.
+Connecting the Central Valley to Los Angeles Area and to the Bay Area with high-speed rail is a monumental engineering feat.
+It will require tunneling through the mountains of the California Coast and Transverse Ranges.
+It will take much longer than building the first two segments.

-But in the meantime, the Central Valley and San Francisco-Gilroy segments will demonstrate the viability of true high-speed rail in the U.S.—and build political will for completing the project.
+But in the meantime, the Central Valley will demonstrate the viability of true high-speed rail in the U.S.—and build political will for completing the project.

 As in many states, there are striking inequalities between California’s urban centers and its rural, agricultural regions.